SiddharthaAnand/datastructures/problem_solving/README.md

 at which the function starts it's negative descent. i.e. the minimum value at which the function returns a negative value.
 Here, keep in mind that you do not know the number of elements beforehand.
+- Loop Finder
+Find a loop in a given linked list.
+Uses O(n) time and O(1) space complexity.